labex-labs/open-source-labs/git/30-seconds-of-git/challenge-pull-all-submodules/step1.md

 ## Example

-Assuming you have a Git repository named `git-playground` that contains submodules, you can pull all submodules from their respective remotes.This command updates all submodules in the repository to the latest version available in their respective remotes.
+Assuming you have a Git repository named `git` that contains submodules, you can pull all submodules from their respective remotes.This command updates all submodules in the repository to the latest version available in their respective remotes.